 Its great grip makes it very comfortable to ride on

-- The brake system enables you apply the stop feature smoothly and quickly
+- The brake system enables you to apply the stop feature smoothly and quickly

 - The carbon fiber design gives it a sleek and simple design